NAS-PINN: Neural architecture search-guided physics-informed neural network for solving PDEs: NUMERICAL EXPERIMENTS

 \paragraph{} Advection is one of the most significant processes in atmospheric motion, which is basically described by Advection equation.
 Here, we consider a 1-D Advection equation:

 Where $\beta$ is the advection speed and this equation has an analytical solution \cite{M2022PDEBench}:

 \paragraph{} The Advection equations with different values of $\beta$ are investigated.
 The search space and the reference neural architectures are the same as above.
 40 points along the $t$-axis and 120 points along the $x$-axis are uniformly taken for the architecture search phase.
 The same points are used to train all the neural architectures from scratch.
+40 points along the t-axis and 120 points along the x-axis are uniformly sampled to test all the trained models.
 Table \ref{tab:tab4} and Figures \ref{fig:fig10} and \ref{fig:fig11} show the results of Advection equations with different advection speeds $\beta$, and the average values are taken from 5 independent experiments.

 \paragraph{} The NAS-PINN-searched neural architectures can always achieve the best results and it shows an obvious pattern that the smaller the $\beta$ is, the deeper the neural network will be.
 This pattern still works when we consider about the reference architectures for that the architecture Dumpy performs best when $\beta=1$ and the architecture Giant performs best when $\beta=0.1$.
 The architecture Slender almost fails when $\beta=1$, but the results become better with the decrease of $\beta$, and when $\beta=0.1$, the architecture Slender can even get equivalent results compared to the other two reference architectures.
-However, the $L^2$ error indicates that the equation is more difficult to solve when the $\beta$ is larger.
+Similarly, the architecture Decrease achieves the second best accuracy when $\beta=0.1$, but gets the second worst results when $\beta=1$.
+Such results reveal that a same neural architecture may get quite different effects when faced with different PDEs or conditions, which can be a trouble to manually designed neural architectures and emphasizes the significance of research on NAS for PINNs.
+Meanwhile, the $L^2$ error indicates that the equation is more difficult to solve when the $\beta$ is larger.
 That reminds us that a complicated problem does not always need a deep neural network while a relatively simple problem may require more parameters to solve, and such phenomenon further emphasizes the value of NAS-PINN.
 Besides, similar to the results of Burgers equations, when a relatively deep neural network is constructed, different numbers of neurons are preferred.